Hoody Agent Skill — pick a surface (SDK / HTTP / CLI)

 |---|---|

-| Writing a TypeScript / JavaScript service or browser app | **SDK** — typed, retries, async iterators, auto re-auth |
+| Writing code — a TypeScript / JavaScript service, script, or browser app | **SDK** — typed, retries, async iterators, auto re-auth |

-| Calling Hoody from another language (Python, Rust, Go, …) | **HTTP** — bearer token + `curl`/your stdlib client |
+| Writing code in another language (Python, Rust, Go, …) | **HTTP** — bearer token + `curl`/your stdlib client |

-| Inside a shell script, Makefile, CI pipeline, or `ssh` session | **CLI** — `hoody …` one-liners, `-o json` for piping |
+| In a terminal — an agent with a shell tool or a human at a prompt; shell scripts, Makefiles, CI, `ssh` | **CLI** — `hoody …` one-liners, `-o json` for piping (preinstalled in every container; zero-install `npx https://cli.hoody.icu`) |

-| Need a GET-able URL for a webhook / agent with web-fetch only | **`exec` kit's auto-mount** — `exec.scripts.write` makes any handler reachable at the bare exec kit URL; see §7 |
+| Need to **host** a handler at a GET-able URL (webhook target) | **`exec` kit's auto-mount** — `exec.scripts.write` makes any handler reachable at the bare exec kit URL; see §7.
+(To **call** an arbitrary API from a URL-only client, use the `curl` GET-bridge — § Driving Hoody from a URL-only client, near the end) |

 ## Install + init — same task, three surfaces